-- This three (3) year Project for school years 2014-2015, 2015-2016 and 2016-2017 will be in place each of these three (3) school years for T-bargaining employees who are actively on-duty and assigned to budgeted positions at the Project School for a minimum of ninety-nine (99) full or half-time contractual days for that school year and to eligible additional instructional staff described in Section C of this MOU.
-T-bargaining employees assigned to budgeted positions at this Project School wishing to be reassigned to another District school may voluntarily place themselves on a Unit Adjustment Transfer (UAT) list by notifying their Principal in writing on or before August 22, 2014 for school year 2014-2015 and by April 10, 2015 for school year 2015-16 that they wish to be Unit Adjustment Transferred (UAT'd) to another District school for the following school year.
-Upon timely receipt of such written request to the Principal, each affected employee will be UAT'd and according to his/her seniority will be placed at another District school in keeping with the provisions of Article IV, Section E 4 of the Collective Bargaining Agreement (CBA) and this MOU.
-Such employees will be placed first before regular UAT placements are made and will be promptly notified of their new school assignment for the ensuing school year.
+1. This Project for school year 2017-2018 will be in place for T-bargaining employees who are actively on-duty and assigned to budgeted positions at the Project School for a minimum of ninety-nine (99) full or half-time contractual days for that school year and to eligible additional instructional staff described in Section B of this MOU.
+T-bargaining employees assigned to budgeted positions at this Project School wishing to be reassigned to another District school may voluntarily place themselves on a Unit Adjustment Transfer (UAT) list by notifying their Principal in writing on or before August 15, 2017 for school year that they wish to be Unit Adjustment Transferred (UATd) to another District school.
+Upon timely receipt of such written request to the Principal each affected employee will be UAT'd and according to his/her seniority and certificate will be placed at another District school in keeping with the provisions of Article IV, Section E 4 of the Collective Bargaining Agreement (CBA) and this MOU.
+Such employees will be notified of their new school assignment for the ensuing school year as soon as possible within the timelines for UAT placements.
 Should the UAT Placement of an affected employee not be at a Glades School, the employee will no longer be eligible to receive the Glades Supplement.
+Similarly, with the concurrence of the Regional Superintendent, the Principal may Involuntarily Transfer T-bargaining employees in keeping with the provisions of Article IV, Section G of the CBA.
 The Parties further agree that while eligible T-bargaining employees in the District may seek a Voluntary Transfer pursuant to Article IV, Section C of the CBA to the Project School having a posted vacancy, Tbargaining employees who are being Involuntarily Transferred from any District School or who have been UAT'd from any District School may not list this Project School on either an Involuntary Transfer form or an Instructional Placement Preference (IPP) form for the duration of this MOU without the written concurrence of the Principal of the Project School, unless no other placement is available in a District school in the employee's area of certification.
 Eligible T-bargaining employees wishing to list the Project School on either their Involuntary Transfer forms or on their IPP forms must contact the Principal of the Project School in advance and obtain written approval from that Principal to place the name of the Project School on such forms.
-Prior to the third year of the grant, an employee who believes he/she has reason to be granted a Hardship Transfer may apply for a transfer pursuant to Article IV, Section C-5 of the Contract. - The Parties agree that should the District decide to provide before-school, after-school or non-school day tutorial programs for students attending the Project School, T-bargaining employees assigned to such tutorial programs will be paid the Tutorial Hourly Rate of Pay pursuant to Appendix M of the CBA when assigned to tutor students in any such School-sponsored or District-sponsored Tutorial Program.
-When T-bargaining employees assigned to the Project School who are assigned to Tutor elementary students immediately after the end of the student day, such tutoring will be considered an "after school activity with students" in keeping with Article III, Section B 4 (a) of the CBA.